skx/evalfilter/README.md

 # Sample Usage

-To give you a quick feel for how things look you could consult these two simple examples:
+To give you a quick feel for how things look you could consult the following simple examples:

 * [example_test.go](example_test.go).
   * This filters a list of people by their age.
 * [example_function_test.go](example_function_test.go).
   * This exports a function from the golang-host application to the scripting environment.
+    * This is a demonstration of how you'd provide extra functionality when embedding the engine in your own application.
   * The new function is then used to filter a list of people.
 * [example_user_defined_function_test.go](example_user_defined_function_test.go)
-  * Writing a function without the scripting-environment, and then calling it.
+  * Writing a function within the scripting-environment, and then calling it.

 ## Additional Examples